wp-plugins/wp-fastest-cache/readme.txt

 Yes, it is compatible with WPtouch Mobile Plugin %100.

-= Is this plugin compatible with WP-PostRatings? = Yes, it is NOT compatible with WP-PostRatings.
+= Is this plugin compatible with WP-PostRatings? =
+No, it is NOT compatible with WP-PostRatings.

 = Is this plugin compatible with AdRotate? =
 No, it is NOT compatible with AdRotate.